We Were Wrong

 Soon after our arrival in Coron Town, on Busuanga Island in the north of Palawan in the Philippines, we looked for flights to somewhere else.

-We thought there weren’t enough things to do in Coron to fill nine days with adventure.
-It seemed people just dove and did lousy group boat tours.
+We thought there weren't enough things to do in Coron to fill nine days.
+It seemed people just went diving and did lousy group boat tours.
 The town was noisy and the island was tiny.

 We were wrong.